voctory/speed-wordle/README.md

 Without a fixed number of tries, your only frame of reference is the clock. 🏃‍♂️⏰

+## Rationale

+- What will the application do?
+You can play Wordle without any restriction on how many guesses you're allowed.
+Instead, you are given a timer to look at.
+- Who will use it?
+Anyone who likes Wordle, but wants to play more casually (without guessing constraints) or even more competitively (trying to beat the clock).
+- Why is this project of interest to you?
+Wordle is (in)famous within online tech circles for being simple, yet perfectly apt for its casual use-case.
+I see a lot of potential to expand the Wordle concept, so I might as well try it out in CPSC210 :)

 ## User Stories

 - As a user, I want to be able to guess many words and have unlimited attempts.